 Austin’s Rad Array of Theatre Companies

-Austin Playhouse: At 22nd & San Antonio St. in West Campus; Equity Small Professional Theatre (SPT) contracts, also hires non-union
+Austin Playhouse: At 22nd & San Antonio St. in West Campus; Actors Equity* Small Professional Theatre (SPT) contracts, also hires non-union

 Austin Shakespeare ^ $: Performs at The Rollins Theatre/Long Center, Austin Scottish Rite Theatre, and Zilker Hillside Theatre; Equity SPT & non-union